Kometa-Team/ImageMaid/README.md

 How Plex Image Cleanup runs depends on the `Mode` Option that's currently set for that run.

-* `report`: Metadata Directory File changes will be reported but not performed.
+Here, "unused images" refers to unused uploaded images as described above.

+* `report`: Reports statistics on unused images [count, size] but takes no action on them [like moving or deleting].
-* `move`: Metadata Directory Files will be moved to the PIC Restore Directory.
-(CAN BE RESTORED)
+* `move`: Moves unused images to the PIC Restore Directory.
+From there they can be `restore`d or `clear`ed.
-* `restore`: Restores the Metadata Directory Files from the PIC Restore Directory.
+* `restore`: Restores the unused images from the PIC Restore Directory [as created by `move`] to the Metadata Directory.
+This restores Plex to its state prior to running PIC.
-* `clear`: Clears out the PIC Restore Directory.
-(CANNOT BE RESTORED)
+* `clear`: Deletes the unused images from the PIC Restore Directory [as created by `move`].
+(CANNOT BE UNDONE)
-* `remove`: Metadata Directory Files will be removed.
-(CANNOT BE RESTORED)
+* `remove`: Deletes the unused images from the Metadata Directory immediately, without the stop in the PIC Restore Directory.
+(CANNOT BE UNDONE)
-* `nothing`: Metadata Directory Files will not even be looked at.
+* `nothing`: Does nothing with unused images; no report, no action.

 To set the Global `Mode` for the run:
 * **Environment Variable:** `MODE=remove`
 * **Shell Command:** `-m remove` or `--mode remove`

+`report` is the default mode if you do not specify a mode.

 ### Database